 The system seemed to be working alright.
 But then I noticed that as students became more proficient in routines, procedures, and skills, they were still expecting tickets.
 A typical scenario: One day when the class was walking safely and calmly in the hall, a colleague passed by and commented how quiet the children were.
 When we reached our destination, Luna asked me if I was going to put a ticket in the jar because not only were they quiet in the hallway, but another teacher had noticed.

-This sort of thing happened frequently, with children asking if they would receive a ticket for meeting expectations such as sharing materials, picking up trash, and completing tasks on time.
-Students had become more focused on receiving tickets—on being rewarded for their actions—than on understanding how and why to choose actions that would help them learn, stay safe, and respect others.
+This sort of thing happened frequently.
+Children started asking if they would receive a ticket for sharing materials, picking up trash, and completing tasks on time.
+Students had become more focused on being rewarded for their actions.
+They weren’t learning how and why to choose actions that would help them learn, stay safe, and respect others.
 They weren’t developing their motivation or their learning muscles.

 That’s when I realized that although the ticket system did seem to work in the short run, in the long run it was working against my ultimate goal—developing intrinsically motivated students.
 I needed to reconsider how to recognize positive behavior.
 I’d heard about reinforcing language and decided to look into it.